Skip to ContentSkip to Footer

 Service to the University & University System of Georgia

-Department, Curriculum Committee, Committee Member – August 2022 to May 2024
+Department, Curriculum Committee, Committee Member – August 2025 to Present

 Teaching Interest

-I enjoy teaching a variety of math classes at the university level: from Calculus I, II, and III, to Analysis and Differential Equations.
+I enjoy teaching a variety of math classes at the university level.
 I like cultivating an open and friendly environment in my classes, where students feel encouraged and excited to discuss mathematics.

 Research Interest